Slab Inspections

 What Is a Pre-Slab / Slab Inspection?

-A pre-slab inspection (also known as a slab or pre-pour inspection) is carried out after site preparation and reinforcement are complete, but before concrete is poured.
+A pre-slab inspection (also known as a slab inspection or pre-pour inspection) is carried out during new home construction after site preparation and reinforcement is complete, but before concrete is poured.

-At this stage, all critical structural elements — including formwork, reinforcement, and plumbing — are fully visible and can be assessed before they are permanently concealed beneath the slab.
+At this stage, critical structural components, including formwork, reinforcement, penetrations, moisture barriers, drainage preparation, and plumbing, are fully visible and able to be assessed before they are permanently concealed beneath the concrete slab.

 Once the concrete is poured:

-• Structural or drainage issues become extremely costly to fix
+• Structural and drainage issues become significantly more expensive to rectify

-• Problems may only appear later as cracking, movement, or moisture issues
+• Problems may only appear later as cracking, slab movement, moisture intrusion, or settlement issues

-A pre-slab inspection ensures your home is built on a solid, compliant foundation — giving you confidence that what lies beneath is structurally sound before construction continues.
+A pre-slab inspection helps ensure your home is built on a solid and properly prepared foundation before construction continues.

 Our inspectors assess all accessible components before the pour, including: